Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Another key difference between Shopify and eBay is the control you get over your brand and online sales process.

-With Shopify, you’ll have more work to do to set your store up the way you want, but the flipside of this is that you get total control over most aspects of your store.
+With Shopify, you’ll have more work to do to set your store up the way you want, but the upside of this is that you get total control over most aspects of your store.
+It lets you decide:

 With eBay, by contrast, you are much more limited in how you can present your goods to your customers.
-While eBay does allow you to create your own store, the options for creating unique branded experiences in eBay — as we’ll see later in this comparison — are few.
+While eBay does allow you to create your own store, the options for creating unique branded experiences in eBay — as we’ll see later in this comparison — are few and far between.

 For the most part, eBay shoppers will encounter your goods as product listings — alongside similar goods on sale from your competitors — in search results.
 And when it comes to purchasing an item, buying something on eBay will involve an identical set of steps for the customer, regardless of which eBay merchant is selling the item.